semaphoreci/docs/tour6-deploying-with-promotions_5bb91da12c7d3a04dd5b5d8f.md

 As a next step, we recommend that you put this new knowledge to use by setting up CI/CD pipelines for some of your existing projects.
-Use links in this guide and rest of the documentation to find answers to the questions that you have along the way.
+Use links in this guide and the rest of the documentation to find answers to the questions that you have along the way.

 Happy building!